ddavis-4/PersonalSite/log.md

 A lot of other sites I have seen are far more advanced, but they are looking to be web designers.
 This is just a project for me to update to show I know how to code, and catch attention.

 I just remember the other site I have up and how it is broken.
 Ill get around to fixing it.
 There is so much to do and so much to learn.

+### January 26 2025

+Sunday funday or whatever, I still need to split up my js file.
+But in my personal time I have been looking into tailwind css, and typescript.
+I am looking to see how I can incorporate new languages into my projects.